 Research Lab: Brown Lab

-Research Area: We are investigating axonal transport and the cytoskeleton of nerve cells.
+Research Area: Axonal transport, the cytoskeleton of nerve cells

 Most cytoskeletal and cytosolic proteins are synthesized in the cell body of nerve cells and transported along their axons by slow axonal transport.
 This movement is essential for axonal growth and survival and continues throughout the life of neurons, but the mechanism is poorly understood.

-Our research focuses on neurofilaments, which are one of three classes of cytoskeletal polymers that comprise the neuronal cytoskeleton.
+The Brown Lab's research focuses on neurofilaments, which are one of three classes of cytoskeletal polymers that comprise the neuronal cytoskeleton.
 Neurofilaments, which are the intermediate filaments of nerve cells, are structural elements that play a major role in the expansion of axonal caliber.
-In large myelinated axons they are the most abundant cytoplasmic structure, occupying most of the axonal volume.
+In large myelinated axons, they are the most abundant cytoplasmic structure, occupying most of the axonal volume.

-In addition to this structural role, we have shown that neurofilaments are also cargoes of axonal transport, unique among the known cargoes of axonal transport because they are flexible protein polymers just 10 nm in diameter but many micrometers in length.
-These polymers move rapidly both forwards and backwards along microtubule tracks, powered by kinesin and dynein motors.
+In addition to this structural role, they have shown that neurofilaments are also cargoes of axonal transport, unique among the known cargoes of axonal transport because they are flexible protein polymers just 10 nm in diameter but many micrometers in length.
+These polymers move rapidly both forward and backward along microtubule tracks, powered by kinesin and dynein motors.
 The movements are fast but the average velocity is slow because the polymers spend most of their time pausing.
 Thus the balance of movements and pauses is a critical determinant of neurofilament distribution along axons.

-Recently we have discovered that the moving and pausing behavior of neurofilaments is influenced by their length, and that this in turn is regulated by a dynamic cycle of severing (which shortens the polymers) and end-to-end joining (which lengthens them).
-We are fascinated by the relationship between these novel dynamic properties of neurofilaments and their structural role in axonal architecture and morphology.
+Recently they have discovered that the moving and pausing behavior of neurofilaments is influenced by their length, and that this in turn is regulated by a dynamic cycle of severing (which shortens the polymers) and end-to-end joining (which lengthens them).
+They are fascinated by the relationship between these novel dynamic properties of neurofilaments and their structural role in axonal architecture and morphology.

-Currently we are using state-of-the-art live-cell fluorescence imaging techniques in combination with molecular, biochemical and ultrastructural approaches to investigate the movement and organization of neurofilaments in cultured nerve cells and in vivo.
-Our long-term goal is to understand the mechanisms that regulate the transport and function of axonal neurofilaments in health and disease.
+Currently they are using state-of-the-art live-cell fluorescence imaging techniques in combination with molecular, biochemical and ultrastructural approaches to investigate the movement and organization of neurofilaments in cultured nerve cells and in vivo.
+Their long-term goal is to understand the mechanisms that regulate the transport and function of axonal neurofilaments in health and disease.

 Microscopy: wide-field and confocal fluorescence, phase contrast and DIC microscopy of living cells; immunofluorescence light microscopy; transmission electron microscopy